davisonio/davison.io/_pages/about.md

 You'll probably find me drinking too much coffee, working on a crazy [new project]({{ site.baseurl }}/projects/) or planning to take over the world.

 I'm enthusiastic about change and generally like spicing up things in unthinkable and unheard of ways.
+My personality type is [ISFJ-T](https://www.16personalities.com/isfj-personality).

 On the internet you'll find me on [Twitter](https://twitter.com/davisonio) and [Snapchat](https://www.snapchat.com/add/davisonio) and [various other places]({{ site.baseurl }}/elsewhere/) and I'll answer any questions [emailed to me](mailto:craig@davison.io)!